-- xii.
-Students must complete a year of study abroad in one of the School's partner Universities in a satisfactory manner. - xiii.
-During the year of study abroad students are required to register for and attempt modules equivalent to a full-time study load.
+- xii) It is a requirement of the LLB (Hns) Law with French Law that students complete a year of study abroad in one of the School's partner Universities in a satisfactory manner. - xiii)During the year of study abroad students are required to register for and attempt modules equivalent to a full-time study load.
 This will normally equate to 60 ECTS at the host institution.
-A student's diet of modules will be mapped out agreed and signed off by the student, the University of Westminster and the partner institution in a Learning Agreement. - xiv.
-For students on a compulsory year abroad (LLB European Legal Studies, LLB Law with French Law), neither the credits nor the marks achieved on the year abroad will be exchangeable with University of Westminster credits or marks on their profiles on the Undergraduate degrees.
+A student's diet of modules will be mapped out agreed and signed off by the student, the University of Westminster and the partner institution in a Learning Agreement. - xiv) For students on a compulsory year abroad (LLB European Legal Studies, LLB Law with French Law), neither the credits nor the marks achieved on the year abroad will be exchangeable with University of Westminster credits or marks on their profiles on the Undergraduate degrees.

-For students on an optional year abroad (LLB Law, BA Legal Studies), credits achieved during the year abroad may be transferred on their Undergraduate degrees provided they are at the required level of study.
+For students on an optional year abroad (LLB, BA Legal Studies), credits achieved during the year abroad may be transferred on their Undergraduate degrees provided they are at the required level of study.

-- xv.
-In order to be deemed by the University of Westminster to have passed the year of study abroad, a student must meet the following requirements: - a.
-If studying in English at a partner institution, a student must pass a minimum of 50% across 60 ECTS (or module equivalent to a full time study abroad) - b.
-If studying in another language at a partner institution, a student must pass a minimum of 50% across 30 ECTS.
+- xv) In order to be deemed by the University of Westminster to have passed the year of study abroad, a student must meet the following requirements: - a) If studying in English at a partner institution, a student must pass a minimum of 50% across 60 ECTS (or module equivalent to a full time study abroad) - b) If studying in another language at a partner institution, a student must pass a minimum of 50% across 30 ECTS.